 When you use the VFCP, you most likely will not submit Form 5330 or pay excise taxes.

-Form 5500 is used for annual reporting of employee benefit plans.
+Use Form 5500 for annual reporting of employee benefit plans.
 Whether or not your 401(k) deposits were late, you need to file Form 5500 annually.

 If you do deposit any 401(k) deferrals late, you must report that on Form 5500.

+Looking for an easier way to handle payroll?
 When you use Patriot Software’s payroll software, we will calculate the 401(k) deferral for each employee.
-Then, you can deposit those amounts on time after you run your payroll.
-Check out the software for free.
+Get your free trial today!

 This is not intended as legal advice; for more information, please click here.